Still Crazy: Cast

+Production

+Development

+Still Crazy was written by Dick Clement and Ian La Frenais, who had previously collaborated on music-related projects including The Commitments.
+The writers developed the story around the idea of ageing rock musicians confronting past relationships and the fading of fame.
+Director Brian Gibson became attached to the project and was drawn to the screenplay’s balance of comedy and emotional reflection.

+Casting

+The film stars Bill Nighy, Stephen Rea, Jimmy Nail, Timothy Spall and Juliet Aubrey.
+Reviews noted that the ensemble conveyed the long-established tensions of a band reuniting after decades apart.
+Bill Nighy’s performance as frontman Ray Simms was highlighted for combining theatrical flamboyance with vulnerability.

 Reception

 Critical response

 Review aggregator Rotten Tomatoes gives the film a 73% approval rating based on 26 reviews and an average score of 6.56/10.
 The site's critics consensus reads: "Still Crazy can't completely escape the shadow left by the classic rock mockumentaries of the past, but it earns a commendable number of laughs in its own right."
 Rolling Stone's Peter Travers praised Brian Gibson's direction for crafting a "solid blend of humor and heart", the performances from the main cast (highlighting Nighy's portrayal of Ray), and the musical contributions from Mick Jones and Chris Difford for capturing '70s rock bombast, calling it a "prime piece of entertainment."
 Entertainment Weekly's Lisa Schwarzbaum gave the movie a B+ rating, saying "The ensemble acting is fun, generous, and gentle, and the music […] is as good as Strange Fruit ought to be, with classically grandiose '70s poetic sentiments.
 When the band hits its reunion climax, Still Crazy encourages frankly emotional tears.
 And why not: There's nothing more comforting than the sight of grizzled old guys rocking on while the rest of us buy a ticket to feel young."
 Marc Savlov from The Austin Chronicle gave initial praise to the film's "wicked comic energy" found early on, but felt it devolves into "a deadly dull mishmash" it never gets out of, saying "The problem with Still Crazy isn't that it's overly earnest (which it is) or that it's too easy to make fun of (minimum effort required), it's that cast and crew alike seem primed for comedy in the film's first half, and then abruptly depart those Nigel Tufnel-ed plains in favor of some serious soul-searching halfway in."
 Joshua Klein of The A.V.
 Club found the film "overly dramatic and often dull" compared to This Is Spinal Tap and The Rutles, saying that if you look past its "cheap charm" you have a mishandled topic about middle-aged former rockers who lack sympathy for viewers to care about.